liana-p/narrat-engine/docs/guides/getting-started.md

 npm start
 ```

 This should open a browser tab with the game running after a short build time.
-The game can be accessed at https://localhost:8080
+The game can be accessed at <a href="http://localhost:5173/" target="_blank" rel="noreferrer">http://localhost:5173/</a>

 The game is ready to edit!